The coalescent point process of branching trees: Acknowledgments

-\paragraph{Acknowledgments.} A.L. was funded by the projects MAEV 06-BLAN-3 146282 and MANEGE 09-BLAN-0215 of ANR (French national research agency).
-L.P. is funded by the University Faculty Award and Discovery Grant of NSERC (Natural sciences and engineering council of Canada).
-A.L. wishes to thank Julien Berestycki and Olivier Hénard for some interesting discussions on the topic of this paper.
-A.L and L.P. thank the referees for suggestions that improved the exposition of the paper.
+A. Lambert wishes to thank Julien Berestycki and Olivier H\'{e}nard for some interesting discussions on the topic of this paper.
+A. Lambert and L. Popovic thank the referees for suggestions that improved the exposition of the paper.